 1981 Gibson Les Paul Custom “The Grail”

-Zakk bought this guitar upon joining Ozzy Osbourne band in 1987.
-He traded this guitar with Scott Quinn, who in exchange got a double neck Gibson SG.
+|Zakk bought this guitar upon joining Ozzy Osbourne band in 1987.
+He traded this guitar with Scott Quinn, who in exchange got a double neck Gibson SG.|

-When Zakk received the guitar, it was equipped with standard humbuckers, but Zakk very soon replaces them with EMG 81/85 set – after hearing them on one of his student’s guitar.
+When Zakk received the guitar, it was equipped with standard humbuckers, but Zakk very soon replaced them with EMG 81/85 set – after trying them out on one of his student’s guitar.
 Originally the guitar was finished in blonde/cream color (still visible on the sides and the back of the body). but Zakk felt this was Randy Rhoads’ signature thing, and he wanted something different – so he decided to send the guitar to a guitar luthier for a paintjob.
 The initial idea was to paint the Hitchcock Vertigo design on it, but the guitar came back with the bull’s-eye decals.
 Zakk ended up liking it, and he decided to just stuck with it.

 Zakk lost his 81′ Les Paul at one point in the 90s, as it supposedly fell of a truck that was transporting band’s equipment.
 The guitar randomly appeared at a local pawnshop in Texas couple of years later, and guy named Jerry Weisinger ended up buying it for $250 – initially thinking it was a retail Gibson Zakk Wylde Les Paul Custom.
 He read somewhere that Zakk lost his original 81′ Custom, so he took out the pickups out of the guitar he just purchased, and saw “Z.W.” underneath them.
 After comparing the serial number against the “The Grail”s which was available on Zakk website, it became clear that he owns Zakk’s original guitar.
 Luckily for Zakk, he was contacted by Jerry and he received his guitar back.